ThiagoAugustoSM/arduino-tablature/docs/README.md

 After that a **music.ino** file will be generated, inside the music folder, and you will be able to [upload it to your arduino](https://www.arduino.cc/en/Guide/HomePage) using the Arduino IDE or others.

+## Broken Musics and Bugs

+Some music is not working?
+We have a [thread issue](https://github.com/ThiagoAugustoSM/arduino-tablature/issues/5) open to report bugs in specific musics, report in the issue following the report example, and soon as possible the community will fix it.

+Some bug?
+You can also open your own issue to report a bug.

+_tip: It is a good idea, when you find a bug, open a issue to report it, and make a pull request with the solution, becomin a contributor of the project_

 ## Contributors
 **Thiago Augusto** ([GitHub :octocat:](https://github.com/ThiagoAugustoSM))
 <br>